Expatria-Technologies/plugin_FlexGPIO/README.md

 ## Error Handling

-If the I2C expander is unreachable at startup, the plugin silently skips registration (no ports are added).
-If a communication error occurs during operation, `Alarm_ExpanderException` is raised, which halts the machine and requires a reset — the same behaviour as other grblHAL I/O errors.
+If the I2C expander is not found at startup, the plugin skips registration silently — no ports are added and no error is reported.
+If a communication error occurs during operation, `Alarm_ExpanderException` is raised, halting the machine and requiring a reset.

 ---